 Top Security is delighted to announce that the Frank Maher Classical Music Awards will be taking place this year.
 It will be run subject to prevailing Covid-19 protocols and this means some necessary changes from previous years.
 While our finalists will be performing live as usual, it will be for the judges only and not for an invited audience.

 The closing date for entries is Friday 11th September 2020 at 5pm.
-The competition date and venue have not been finalised yet, but it will be in October 2020.
-Full details, including venue, rules, and the application form for downloading will be posted here in mid-August.
+The competition date and venue have been announced within our official 2020 press release

 More details to follow in the coming weeks via our website, in the Journal of Music and other media, well as through direct communications with orchestras, music academies and secondary schools.